jetstack-experimental/authz-webhook/README.md

 ## Installation

-`bitesize-authz-webhook` is packaged into docker container and can be found at `geribatai/bitesize-authz-webhook:0.0.5`.
+`bitesize-authz-webhook` is packaged into docker container and can be found at `geribatai/bitesize-authz-webhook`.
+We do not pust a 'latest' container so reference the version number.
 Currently it does not support HTTPS termination, so it is advised to run it behind HTTPS proxy.

 ## Configuration